-The first of these will be held to coincide with the original EESD2020 conference date:
+The first of these was held to coincide with the original EESD2020 conference date:

 9 June 2020 from 14:00-16:00 local Cork time (UTC+1/GMT+1)

-The first EESD Prenote will involve a number of industry based engineering practitioners whose work brings them into engagement with various societal and environmental projects.
+The first EESD Prenote involved a number of industry based engineering practitioners whose work brings them into engagement with various societal and environmental projects.

-They will present their thought provoking reflections and perhaps challenge engineering educators about how programmes ought evolve to produce fit-for-purpose contemporary engineering graduates who are capable of addressing emerging sustainability related challenges/crises/transitions, thus making a positive contribution to society and our environment.
-This will be followed by an audience participatory dialogue.
+They presented their thought provoking reflections and perhaps challenge engineering educators about how programmes ought evolve to produce fit-for-purpose contemporary engineering graduates who are capable of addressing emerging sustainability related challenges/crises/transitions, thus making a positive contribution to society and our environment.
+This was be followed by a lively audience participatory dialogue.

 Clodagh O’Donovan, Arup.